-Charles is an Australian-born writer and historian living in London.
+Charles is an Australian-born writer, editor and historian living in London.
 His most recent book is Crucible.

 - The Trouble with the French Republic, LA Review of Books